aws-samples/sample-s3-rollback-tool/README.md

 As the tool is deployed once per use, it should be removed once the jobs are complete and the reports are no longer required.

-To do this, delete the CloudFormation stack.
+To clean up, delete the CloudFormation stack.
 This will delete any CSV manifests generated by the tool, as well as all the resources it created.

 ## Tenets